knative/docs/docs/serving/istio-authorization.md

 - `/healthz`

 The `/metrics` path allows the autoscaler pod to collect metrics.
-The `/healthz` path allows system pods to probe the service."
+The `/healthz` path allows system pods to probe the service.

 You can add the `/metrics` and `/healthz` paths to the AuthorizationPolicy as shown in the example: